 See-saw is an online platform where I can set activities and children can respond.
 It is also a way to share what has been happening at home and they will be able to see what other children have been doing.
 I am testing this out and may introduce it to the rest of the school if it is useful.
-I have set up a class page, to access it either go to https://app.seesaw.me/#/login or download the seesaw app on iOS or Android, then when you click login, select student and scan the code below.
+I have set up a class page, to access it either go to https://app.seesaw.me/#/login or download the seesaw app on iOS or Android, then when you click login, scan the QR code that your parents should have all received by email.
+When you have scanned the code, select your name.
 Under the activities tab there is a sample activity set up and you can also post pictures and notes about what you have been doing.
 Please go on and have a try, I can't wait to hear from you all!

 Home Learning Pack

 Here is another resource to use for ideas if you want to supplement the class home learning packs.